You found our list of fun connection games and activities!

 To play connection games online, first join a video call or start a Slack thread.
 Then, name your game, explain the rules, and start chatting.
 If you are playing with a large group on Zoom or GoogleMeet, then you can send attendees to breakout rooms for more intimate conversations.

-Why should you play connection games with remote teams?
+Why should you do connection activities with remote teams?

 Share this article: